diraneyya/bug_proxmox_6040/README.md

 _This repository contains a functional demo, and a following discussion._

-The intention is to demonstrate, and then explain the context for [bug report 6040](https://bugzilla.proxmox.com/show_bug.cgi?id=6040) and the suggested [patch](https://lore.proxmox.com/pve-devel/mailman.80.1736016466.441.pve-devel@lists.proxmox.com/T/#u).
+The intention is to demonstrate, and then explain the context for [bug report 6040](https://bugzilla.proxmox.com/show_bug.cgi?id=6040) and the [patch](https://lore.proxmox.com/pve-devel/mailman.80.1736016466.441.pve-devel@lists.proxmox.com/T/#u) linked to it.

 ## Table of contents

 - Instructions for Interactive Demo
-- Discussion and Rational for Patch
+- Discussion and Patch Rationale

 ## Interactive Demo